“Baba strong”: Obasanjo jumps off the stage at an event in Lagos, video trends

-Trending Video: Nigerians React As 89-Year-Old Obasanjo Jumps off the Stage, “Tinubu Taught Him”
+Trending Video: Nigerians React As 87-Year-Old Obasanjo Jumps off the Stage, “Tinubu Taught Him”

 - Former President Olusegun Obasanjo does not really look and act like his age mates as he convinced many that he is still active